United States prisoners of war during the Vietnam War: Phases of captures

 On March 26, 1964, the first U.S. service member imprisoned during the Vietnam War was captured near Quảng Trị, South Vietnam when an L-19/O-1 Bird Dog observation plane flown by Captain Richard L. Whitesides and Captain Floyd James Thompson was brought down by small arms fire.
 Whitesides was killed, and Thompson was taken prisoner; he would ultimately spend just short of nine years in captivity, making him the longest-held POW in American history.
-The first fighter pilot captured in North Vietnam was Navy Lieutenant (junior grade) Everett Alvarez, Jr., who was shot down on August 5, 1964, in the aftermath of the Gulf of Tonkin incident.
+The first fighter pilot captured in North Vietnam was Navy Lieutenant (junior grade) Everett Alvarez, Jr., who was shot down on August 5, 1964, near the town of Vinh in the aftermath of the Gulf of Tonkin incident.
+As the first pilot captured by the North Vietnamese, his captors at first seemed unsure what to do with him.
+He was initially held in the local police jail, as there was no other place to keep him.
+His meals were take-out brought from local restaurants.
+He was eventually among the first to be transferred to the repurposed old French Hoa Lo prison, later to be infamously known as the Hanoi Hilton.

 American pilots continued to be captured over the north between 1965 and 1968 as part of Operation Rolling Thunder, the sustained aerial bombing campaign against North Vietnam.
 After President Lyndon Johnson initiated a bombing pause in 1968, the number of new captures dropped significantly, only to pick up again after his successor, President Richard Nixon, resumed bombing in 1969.
 Significant numbers of Americans were also captured during Operation Linebacker between May and October 1972 and Operation Linebacker II in December 1972, also known as the "Christmas Bombings".
 They would have the shortest stays in captivity.